Warren Buffett Prediction on Stock Market in 2017

 The Warren Buffett Indicator has only been higher twice since 1950.
 In 1999, at the height of the dotcom bubble, the ratio was at 153.6%.
 In late 2015, it was at 129.7%.
 It was only at 108% before the 2008 financial crisis.

-2 Other Indicators Show that Stocks Are Significantly Overvalued
+2 Other Indicators Show That Stocks Are Significantly Overvalued

-According to Nobel-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.
+According to Nobel Prize-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.

 Warren Buffett and investors may have to wait a bit for that kind of crash to materialize.
-The early days of Trump will create a boom.
+The early days of Trump have created a boom.
 But that too will end, when the Case Shiller P/E ratio gets closer to 45, where it was before the dotcom bust.
 (Source: “Trump will carry Wall Street to the giddy heights of the 1920s before a fantastic crash, economists warn,” The Telegraph, January 18, 2017.)

 Finally, the Wilshire-5000-to-GDP is a market-cap weighted index of all stocks actively traded—U.S.-headquartered stocks that trade on the major exchanges—although the index is made up of around 3,700 components, not 5000.
 The Wiltshire is less well known than the other two but it is actually the largest index by market value in the world.
-The ratio is at an all-time high of around 139.1.
-(Source: “Wilshire 5000 Total Market Full Cap Index/Gross Domestic Product,” Federal Reserve Bank of St. Louis, last accessed January 19, 2017.)
+The ratio is at an all-time high of around 149.3.
+(Source: “Wilshire 5000 Total Market Full Cap Index/Gross Domestic Product,” Federal Reserve Bank of St. Louis, last accessed July 25, 2017.)

 Warren Buffett Sitting on Record Stash of Cash

-Still, in light of an overvalued stock market, what can Buffett do with that money?
+In light of an overvalued stock market, what can Buffett do with that money?
 Investors have been calling for Berkshire Hathaway to pay a dividend for years.
 But Buffett has resisted, saying his astute acquisitions and stock picks will benefit shareholders more over the long run.

 If the money is burning a hole in Buffett’s pocket, he could always do what other cash-rich companies do: buy back their stock.

 Buffett is authorized to purchase shares of Berkshire Hathaway for less than 120% of book value.
 But that figure could be adjusted.
-Berkshire Hathaway’s book value of $163,740.08 puts it within 132% of book value.
+Berkshire Hathaway’s book value of $178,025.25 puts it within 144% of book value.

 If the markets are overvalued though, there’s only one spot Buffett is going to put his money, and that’s probably in his own company.
-At 132% of book value, many analysts still see Berkshire Hathaway as cheap, with a lot of upside when it comes to earnings.
+At 144% of book value, many analysts still see Berkshire Hathaway as cheap, with a lot of upside when it comes to earnings.

 Warren Buffett’s Actions Point to Stock Market Crash

 Again, actions speak louder than words, and Buffett does not seem all that sure about the near-term direction of the stock market.
-His favorite valuation ratio says stocks are overvalued by 27%.
+His favorite valuation ratio says stocks are overvalued by nearly 29%.
 You can’t buy low when the markets are too high.
 Second, he’s sitting on a record pile of cash, and the most attractive undervalued stock right now is probably his own.